Calvin Sutker

 Calvin Sutker (May 23, 1923 - April 25, 2013) was an American politician and lawyer.
 Over his nearly four decades in politics, Sutker served as a Skokie Village Board member, Niles Township Democratic Committeeman, Democratic National Committeeman from Illinois, Chairman of the Illinois Democratic Party, a member of the Illinois House of Representatives and a Cook County Commissioner.

 Early life

 Sutker was born May 23, 1923, in Forest Park, Illinois.
 He was raised in Forest Park and attended Proviso High School before moving to Chicago and transferring to Austin High School.
 He met his wife Phyllis while at Austin.
 They married in 1946.
 In 1942, he enlisted in the United States Army and served in Europe during World War II.
 He served in one of the battalions that liberated Dachau concentration camp.
 After the war, he received his bachelor's degree in 1947 and J.D. degree in 1950 from University of Chicago and moved to Skokie to practice law.
+He was Jewish.